Spend 6 Minutes To Learn

 Remember, if you happen to lose this time, there’s no backup.
 Plus, keep in mind what you’re playing for when going through your options; some books will pay out the bonus stake and the winnings, while others will only give you the winnings earned.

-With all that in mind, you can make an informed bet and defeat the bookies at the second time of asking.
+With all that in mind, you can make an informed bet and hopefully defeat the bookies with your second bet.

 The main pros of risk-free bets include the following:

 On the flip side, the main cons associated with risk-free bets are discussed below:

 If you’re looking for sportsbooks with this type of offer, you’re in luck because this bonus is extremely easy to find.
 The best sportsbooks offering risk-free bets to new customers are discussed below:

 BetMGM sportsbook has an intriguing sign-up bonus; if you join the site, you get a risk-free bet which will be refunded up to a max of $600 if your very first wager loses.
 The minimum stake amount to qualify for this bonus is $50, and the refund will be given in the form of five different free bets.
 So if you staked $100 on your first wager and the bet lost, you’ll get five free bets worth $20 each.

 However, you only receive the winnings that the free bets yield as the stake amount is not included.